 Alzheimer's disease is fatal.
-It is the only cause of death among the top 10 in America that cannot be prevented, cured or even slowed.
-Of the more than 5 million Americans of all ages living with Alzheimer's dementia, the majority are women.
+Of the more than 6 million Americans living with Alzheimer's, the majority are women.

 Almost two-thirds of Americans with Alzheimer's are women.
-Of the 5.5 million people age 65 and older with Alzheimer’s in the United States, 3.4 million are women.
+Of the more than 6 million people age 65 and older with Alzheimer’s in the United States, nearly 4 million are women.

 A woman's estimated lifetime risk of developing Alzheimer's at age 65 is 1 in 5.
 As real a concern as breast cancer is to women's health, women in their 60s are about twice as likely to develop Alzheimer's during the rest of their lives as they are to develop breast cancer.